jayrm/fblo/README.md

 Version 0.3

-The repository itself contains the scripts needed to build the win32/win64 libraries from sources.
+The repository contains the scripts needed to build the win32/win64 libraries from sources.

+The release packages contain the prebuilt binaries and supporting files.

 License
 -------
-For sources see ./LICENSE.txt in the top level directory of sources.

-For releases, see ./doc/{package}-license.txt for builds of projects included in each distribution package.
+For binary releases, see ./doc/{package}-license.txt for licenses of each package built for inclusion in the distribution package.

+For the source repository, see ./LICENSE.txt in the top level directory.

-How to Install a Prebuilt Load Out
+Installing a Prebuilt Load Out
 -----------------------------------
   1) Download the release package that matches your version version of freebasic.